dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-skycure-android.md

 ---

-# You need to install Symantec Endpoint Protection Mobile on your Android device
+# Install Symantec Endpoint Protection Mobile on your Android device

 Before you can access your work, your company support needs you to install the Symantec Endpoint Protection (SEP) Mobile app, which helps to protect your device by finding potential security threats.

 If you have trouble with the installation, try the troubleshooting steps at the end of this topic.

-**What you need to do:**
+## What you need to do

 1. Drag down from the top of the screen to open the Notifications bar, and then tap **Required application – Install Skycure from Play Store**.
 You can also find this inside of the Company Portal app under __Compliance Details__.